ElNico56/TIC-Vectors/README.md

 ---

-To import: vect = require'vectors'
+To import: vect = require'Vectors'

 Create new vector: A = vect(X,Y,Z)